bazelbuild/rules_apple/doc/common_info.md

 other device or enterprise builds, you can pass `--define=apple.package_swift_support=no` to `bazel build`

+### Disable environment plist generation

+For App Store builds Apple requires your plist contains contains version entries of the tools used to build your app.
+In order to save time generating this plist for non App Store builds you can pass `--define=apple.add_environment_plist=no` to `bazel build`

 ### Codesign Bundles for the Simulator {#apple.codesign_simulator_bundles}

 The simulators are far more lax about a lot of things compared to working on